jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 #### Linked Bounds

 If you are using a flow reactor, two things that you often want to control are the overall flow rate of reagents and the ratio of those flow rates to each other.
-However, this links the flow rates together and forms a trapezoidal boundary for the reaction conditions.
-SNOBFit can only handle square boundaries, so the flow rate boundaries need to be transformed into a square before it can use them.
+However, this links the flow rates together and forms a trapezoidal boundary for the reaction conditions as described in our article.
+SNOBFit handles rectangular boundaries, so the flow rate boundaries need to be transformed into a square before it can use them.
 A method for handling this has been included in the SNOBFit object. **Currently it only works for two reagent flow rates, and a third (optional) unlinked reaction condition**.

 To use linked reaction conditions, you need to change the property on the SNOBFit object:
 ```